xenia-project/xenia/README.md

 in keeping all the platforms building any other way.
 * 'Why this xenia-build.py stuff?' -- I like it, it helps me.
 If you want to manually execute commands have fun, nothing is stopping you.
+* 'Why not just take the code from project X?' -- the point of this project is to build something better than previous emulator projects, and learn while doing it.
+The easy way is almost never the best way, and is never as fun.

 ## Known Issues